 Another amazing view which is underrated is the harbour view, when you go around the back of the pool there are hot tubs facing the harbour and Gardens by the Bay which were heated and quieter than the rest of the rooftop.
 We were accompanied by a man in the hot tub who didn’t speak a lot of English but insisted on taking numerous pictures of us.
 He then proceeded to take selfies with us, this went on until his dressing gown-clad wife started screaming at him from her sun lounger.

 What impressed me most about the room was the sheer size, it was enormous at 39 square meters.
 As you entered the curtains automatically opened giving that luxurious touch.
 For the price, the decor was pretty standard however the bathroom did not disappoint.
 Prices for the mini bar were expensive, despite that half of it was gone before I had even gotten out of the shower thanks to my partner.
 The room offers all the extras such as room service, slippers, robes, iron and ironing board, hairdryer and teas and coffees.

 You have to take a trip up to the top deck at night, the views are amazing.
 We were supposed to go to the sky bar however it had started raining and there was no atmosphere in the bar as it was nearly empty however it was really nice to walk around the pool area.

 We met our two friends for dinner at the famous celebrity chef restaurant Osteria Mozza By Mario Batali.
-I don’t usually talk about food however I feel it is relevant as it’s part of the whole Marina Bay experience.
+I don’t usually talk about food, however, I feel it is relevant as it’s part of the whole Marina Bay experience.
 The food was great, tasty and very beautifully arranged on the plate.
-We were offered complimentary bread with oil and vinegar and complimentary desert to go with the one we ordered.
+We were offered complimentary bread with oil and vinegar and complimentary dessert to go with the one we ordered.